-The AIFMD was transposed into Spanish law by means of Law 22/2014 of 12 November on venture capital entities, other closed-ended collective investment schemes and their management companies ("Law 22/2014") and came into force on 14 November 2014.
-1. EEA AIFMs According to the letter of the law, EEA AIFMs would be able to manage and market open and/or closed-ended EEA and Non-EEA AIFs in Spain on a services and/or branch basis.
-If an EEA AIFM wishes to manage and market open and/ or closed-ended EEA AIFs to professional investors located in Spain, a passporting process must be carried out in order to legally offer those EEA AIFs.
+The AIFMD was transposed into Spanish law by means of Law 22 / 2014 of 12 November on venture capital entities, other closed-ended collective investment schemes and their management companies ("Law 22/2014") and came into force on 14 November 2014.
+1. EEA AIFMs According to the letter of the law, EEA AIFMs would be able to manage and market open and / or closed-ended EEA and Non-EEA AIFs in Spain on a services and / or branch basis.
+If an EEA AIFM wishes to manage and market open and / or closed-ended EEA AIFs to professional investors located in Spain, a passporting process must be carried out in order to legally offer those EEA AIFs.
 The passporting process would be similar to that foreseen for UCITS.
 The process will involve the EEA State competent authority sending a management passport notification to the Spanish stock market regulator ("CNMV") on behalf of the EEA AIFM.
-On the other hand, if an EEA AIFM wishes to manage and market open and/or closed-ended Non-EEA AIFs to professional investors located in Spain, an authorisation process must be carried out in order to legally offer those Non-EEA AIFs.
+On the other hand, if an EEA AIFM wishes to manage and market open and / or closed-ended Non-EEA AIFs to professional investors located in Spain, an authorization process must be carried out in order to legally offer those Non-EEA AIFs.
 Finally, if an EEA AIFM wishes to manage and market AIFs, regardless of whether they are open or closed-ended or EEA or Non-EEA, to retail investors located in Spain, an authorisation process must be carried out in order to legally offer those AIFs.
-2. Third country AIFMs Based on the law, if a third country AIFM wishes to manage and market AIFs, regardless of whether they are open or closed-ended or EEA or Non-EEA, to either retail or professional investors located in Spain, an authorisation process must be carried out in order to legally offer those AIFs.
-3. Fees EEA and/or third country AIFMs established in Spain as a branch could be required to pay periodic fees depending on the regulated activities they are conducting there.
+2. Third country AIFMs

+If a third country AIFM wishes to manage and market AIFs, regardless of whether they are open or closed-ended or EEA or Non-EEA, to either retail or professional investors located in Spain, an authorisation process must be carried out in order to legally offer those AIFs.
+3. Fees EEA and / or third country AIFMs established in Spain as a branch could be required to pay periodic fees depending on the regulated activities they are conducting there.
 However, such fees will not apply to AIFMs passported into Spain on a services basis.
 The CNMV does not charge an application fee for outward or inward AIFMD passport notifications.
 However, upon registration, AIFs will have to pay a lump sum of EUR 2,500 and from registration onwards an annual flat fee of EUR 3,000.
+Please note that these fees depend on The General Government Budgets.
+Elections are taking place in November 2019, consequently these fees may change.